 Since 1971, Mr. Levin has been the Editor of the “Bench Book for Trial Judges,” first published by the New York State Judicial Conference and the Office of Court Administration, and now published by Thomson-Reuters.
 He is the author of numerous other legal articles, and a frequent lecturer on legal topics including commercial litigation, zoning and land use, civil rights law, municipal law, environmental quality review compliance, professional ethics and current professional issues.

 In the public service field, Mr. Levin has been counsel to the Judiciary Committee of the New York State Assembly and the Joint Legislative Committee on the State’s Economy, and has been active in numerous community and charitable organizations.
-He has served as a member of the Board of Trustees of the Long Island Community Foundation, the Nassau Symphony Orchestra, the Nassau County Legal Aid Society, the Advisory Board of the Government Law Center at Albany Law School, and the Land Use Law Center Conference Board at Pace Law School.
-He is a former Chair of the Advisory Council of Nassau/Suffolk Law Services, Inc. and currently serves as a member of the Advisory Board of the Land Use and Sustainable Development Law Institute at Touro Law School.
-For more than forty years, he has been pro bono general counsel to the Day Care Council of Nassau, Inc. and the Rosa Lee Young Childhood Center.
-He represents many other not for profit organizations on a pro bono basis.
+He has served as a member of the Board of Trustees of the Long Island Community Foundation, Central Synagogue of Nassau County, the Nassau Symphony Orchestra, the Nassau County Legal Aid Society, the Advisory Board of the Government Law Center at Albany Law School, and the Land Use Law Center Conference Board at Pace Law School.
+He is a member and former Chair of the Advisory Council of Nassau/Suffolk Law Services, Inc. and currently serves as a member of the Advisory Board of the Land Use and Sustainable Development Law Institute at Touro Law School.
+For more than forty years, he has been pro bono general counsel to the Day Care Council of Nassau, Inc. and the Rosa Lee Young Childhood Center, and represents many other not for profit organizations.